Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Monotonicity of the Liouville entropy

-Our computation of the derivative of $h_{\mathrm{Liou}}$ from the previous sections involves certain functions which are obtained as integrals over half orbits (see \eqref{eq:defIf} and Lemma \ref{Div(Y)} above).
-We start by noting that these functions satisfy a differential equation.
+In order to obtain the positivity of the derivative from Theorem \ref{thm:conf-deriv} for $1/6$-pinched metrics, we will record some properties of the \emph{half-orbit integrals} $I_f$ defined in \eqref{eq:defIf}.
+We start by noticing that these functions satisfy a differential equation.